Nonprint and Electronic Sources

 The requirement to acknowledge your sources is not limited to printed material such as books or journal articles.
 You may need to acknowledge information that you’ve found in graphical form, sources that are works of visual or musical art, handwritten notes from a lecture or a laboratory, or even personal conversations.
 Again, you should find out the disciplinary protocols for citing such nonprint sources by consulting a citation style manual, such as the MLA Handbook or The Chicago Manual of Style.

 Instant access to global electronic information through computers and the Internet is having a significant impact on the way we conduct research.
-Information is now readily available through the Web, e-mail, and other electronic media.
+Information is now readily available through the web, e-mail, and other electronic media.
 Information and quotations from any of these sources must be properly acknowledged, including personal e-mail correspondence.
-The protocols for citing electronic sources are still being developed.
+The protocols for citing electronic sources are now well-established, and you should consult a citation style manual for particular examples.
 At a minimum, cite the name and author of the website (if available), the Internet address, and the date you accessed the site.